-Firmware Click on Check Online Now for Latest Firmware Version to Upgrade: find out if there is an updated firmware; if so, download the new firmware to your hard drive.
+Firmware Click on Check Online Now for Latest Firmware Version to find out Upgrade: if there is an updated firmware; if so, download the new firmware to your hard drive.

 Browse: After you have downloaded the new firmware, click Browse to locate the firmware update on your hard drive.
 Click Upload to complete the firmware upgrade.